Heating of the intracluster medium by buoyant bubbles and sound waves: Introduction

-In earlier work, \cite{Iqbal2017a,Iqbal2017b} found that the presence of non-gravitational energy per particle, related to excess entropy beyond $r_{500}$ is almost negligible thereby ruling out pre-heating models at a large confidence level.
+In earlier work, \cite{Iqbal2017a,Iqbal2017b} found that the presence of non-gravitational energy per particle, related to excess entropy beyond $r_{500}$ is almost negligible, thereby ruling out pre-heating models at a large confidence level.
 Subsequently, \cite{Iqbal2018} showed that AGN feedback and radiative cooling are jointly responsible for the state of the ICM in the central regions, $\textrm{r} \lesssim 0.3\textrm{r}_{500}$.
 Similarly, \cite{Gaspari2014} showed that AGN feedback can naturally regulate the thermodynamical state of ICM up to $\textrm{r}\approx0.2\textrm{r}_{500}$.
-Given the importance of AGN feedback and radiative cooling in the inner regions and the lack excess energy in the outer regions, it is natural to investigate the radial dependence of the feedback energetics.
+Given the importance of AGN feedback and radiative cooling in the inner regions and the lack of excess energy in the outer regions, it is natural to investigate the radial dependence of the feedback energetics.

-Two models of mechanical heating by central AGN have been widely discussed in the literature.
+There are a number of models and simulations have been developed to explain the AGN feedback, however, their validity and applicability are mitigated by the implicit assumptions used in these models.
+The issue of the physical mechanism of heating remains elusive precisely for these reasons, despite the plethora of models (see, for example, \cite{Soker2022} who list 7 main AGN heating models).
+In this work, we consider two models of mechanical heating by central AGN and ignore the other heating processes.
 One concerns the work done by bubbles (cavities) blown by the AGN jet and carried towards the outer regions of the cluster by the pressure gradient in the ICM \citep{Ruszkowski2002,Roychowdhury2004}.
 The other model explores the possibility of heating via viscous dissipation and thermal conduction of the energy by sound waves generated by some other phenomena related to the jet \citep{Fabian2005, Zweibel2018}.
-Although other possibilities exist for dissipation of energy (such as turbulence or cosmic rays), the two proposals mentioned above have been analytically worked out in detail and hence can be compared to X-ray and SZ observations.
-Note, that it is important to consider the heating models together with radiative cooling and thermal conduction so as to check whether the final ICM thermal profiles tally with observations.
-The time scale over which both heating and cooling would contribute is decided by the age of a given cluster, which would depend on the cluster mass.
+These two models have been analytically worked out in detail, with heating rates written down in analytical forms, and hence can be compared to X-ray and SZ observations.
+It is not a priori clear whether or not the acoustic and the effervescent heating both satisfy the observations.
+And if they do so, it is important to determine for what values of the parameters they are valid.